IvanBond/Power-Refresh/README.md

 When reports are done as Excel files that contain

-    - Power Query (Get & Transform) queries, which pulling data from some sources
+    - Power Query (Get & Transform) queries, which pulling data from multiple sources
     - Data Model (aka PowerPivot) to digest data and calculate measure with DAX
     - connections to enterprise sources, such as SAP BI, SSAS, Azure Data Lake etc.
-    - usual Excel formulas
+    - ordinary Excel formulas
-    - Pivot Tables, Pivot Charts, usual Charts, shapes etc. - in general - visualization
+    - Pivot Tables, Pivot Charts, usual Charts, shapes etc.
     - etc.

-developer needs a way to refresh such content in his workbooks.
+developer needs a way to refresh content in workbooks with zero or minimum of manual effort.

 Imagine situation when reports developer has 50 Excel models or more.
-Would be great if such 'farm of reports' can be refreshed during night, once per day, per month, or every hour - in other words - at planned time.
-And, in addition, reporting specialist would have a simple solution to control all of them - kind of Control Panel.
+Would be great if such 'farm of reports' could be refreshed during night, once per day, per month, or every hour - in other words - each file at planned time.
+And, in addition, reporting specialist would have a simple solution to control all of them - kind of Control Panel (Mission Control Centre).

 Basic idea of refresh is very simple.
 Refresher must be able